TaceoLabs/noir-GMiMC/README.md

 ## Examples

-**Note:** Our API uses an expanded form to call the GMiMC block cipher, similar to the Poseidon API from the Noir standard library to allow to encrypt multiple `Field` elements at once.
+Our API uses an expanded form to call the GMiMC block cipher, similar to the Poseidon API from the Noir standard library to allow to encrypt multiple `Field` elements at once.
 We use this approach so that we can use precomputed round constants (see Sage Section below) instead of computing them on the fly.
 To encrypt two `Field` elements with a given key (which is also a `Field` element) write:

 ```Rust